-Show query endpoint: Show the RESTFul endpoint to execute the query.
-Only installed queries can see their RESTFul endpoints.
+Show query endpoint: Show the RESTful endpoint for executing the query.
+Only installed queries have endpoints.

 Discard query draft: Delete the selected query draft.

-To create a new query, simply click on the "New GSQL Query" button in the bottom-right corner of the left sub-panel, and type in the name of the new query in the popup window:
+To create a new query from scratch, simply click on the "New GSQL Query" button in the bottom-right corner of the left sub-panel, and type in the name of the new query in the pop-up window.

 A query draft will be created with a template: